Documentation: PATHWISE

 The following methods were performed in the given order, to obtain the final dataset for PATHWISE.

-Identifying Emerging Technology Demand and Supply:
+Identifying Emerging Technology Demand:

 👀